SPDX-License-Identifier: BSD-2-Clause

 """

-# is corrupt or in a wrong format
+# in case response is corrupt or in a wrong format

 if self._hash_algo == 'md5':